CLINICS

 Each clinic is shaped by the horses and humans present.
 There is no script — just clear principles applied in real time.

-What These Clinics Are About
+What Clinics Accomplish:

 Common Topics Covered